philcryer/fak3r.com/content/post/2024-01-09-fixing-ssh-issues-in-windows.md

 -a----          1/9/2024   3:11 PM            113 id_ed25519.pub
 ```

-* Next I copied my ssh key to each host, again using a more Windows native menthod instead of the ssh too `ssh-copy-id`, replacing `{IP-ADDRESS-OR-FQDN}` with Host or Hostname listed in `~/.ssh/config` for each host I want to connect to:
+* Next I copied my ssh key to each host, again using a more Windows native menthod instead of the ssh too ssh-copy-id, replacing {IP-ADDRESS-OR-FQDN} with Host or Hostname listed in ~/.ssh/config for each host I want to connect to:

 ```
 type $env:USERPROFILE\.ssh\id_ed25519.pub | ssh {IP-ADDRESS-OR-FQDN} "cat >> .ssh/authorized_keys"